-The battery the comes with this graphing calculator can be recharged and you should get a decent amount of time on a single charge.
 If you are familiar with the TI-84 Plus graphing calculator, then this version of the TI 84 Plus is no stranger to you.

 - The size of the screen is 320 x 240 pixels or 2.8 inches diagonally;

-- It gets its power from a TI rechargeable battery which is included;
+- It gets its power from a TI rechargeable battery

 - You can store data and apps using its 3.0 MB flash ROM memory capacity;

 - This graphing calculator also has 154 KB of RAM memory available;

 - It connects to the computer through its USB port.

 [su_button url=”https://www.amazon.com/Texas-Instruments-84PLCE-TBL-1L1/dp/B01NC0PLBO?tag=seasaltandpepper-20″ target=”blank” background=”#FF8964″ size=”6″ center=”yes” icon=”icon: share-square-o” rel=”nofollow”]Check Price On Amazon[/su_button]